-The symptoms of gout tend to come on very quickly and then last for around a week before easing off again.
-They include intense pain in a joint which will be swollen.
+Symptoms tend to come on very quickly and then last for around a week before easing off.
+They include intense pain in the joint, usually affecting the big toe and foot.
 The skin may appear red and shiny and there may be peeling or flaking of the skin.
-The joint may also feel itchy.
+The joint will be swollen and may also feel itchy.
 Gout is most common in the big toe, but may also be present in the heels, ankles, knees, elbows, wrists or fingers.

-Gout is most common in men although can occur in women too.
-It is most prevalent in men between the ages of 40 and 60 and has a genetic factor making you more likely to suffer with gout if anyone in your family does.
-Risk factors include a diet high in some meats, seafoods and alcohol, particularly beer.
+Gout is more common in men although it does occur in women as well.
+It is most prevalent in men between the ages of 40 and 60.
+You are more likely to suffer with gout if anyone in your family does as there is a genetic element involved.
+Risk factors also include a diet high in some meats, seafoods and alcohol, particularly beer.

 Certain medications such as aspirin, niacin, diuretics and chemotherapy may also contribute to the development of gout.
 It is therefore more common in those who suffer from high blood pressure, high cholesterol and cancers as well as diabetes and psoriasis.
 Problems with the function of the kidneys, or high production of uric acid may mean that crystals develop within the joints which cause pain and inflammation.

-The symptoms of gout which are recorded by your G.P are often used to give a clinical impression that gout is what is causing the pain.
-However, this is not a diagnosis.
-To diagnose the condition, further tests are required.
-These may include:
+The symptoms recorded by your G.P are often used to give a clinical impression that gout is causing the pain.
+However, to properly diagnose the condition further tests are required:

 Gout is managed by relieving the pain and treating the condition with both medication and lifestyle changes.
 To relieve symptoms, rest with the foot elevated and apply cold therapy to cool the joint.